mobify/workshop--adaptivejs-site/README.md

     }
     ```

-    Save the `_tab.scss` tab component SCSS file and close it.
+    Save the `_style.scss` tab component SCSS file and close it.

-6. In your editor, from the `assets/styles` folder, open the `_components.scss` components list file.
+6. In your editor, from the `app/global/styles` folder, open the `_components.scss` components list file.
 Import the new tab component at the bottom of the file.

     ```SCSS
     // Project Components